cloudkick/whiskey/README.md

 Whiskey
 =======

-Whiskey is a simple test runner for NodeJS applications.
+Whiskey is a powerful test runner for NodeJS applications.

 Features
 ========